Message from the Dean

 Our BSW faculty are actively engaged in social work practice and research, and bring their community engagement and practice-focus to the classroom.
 Many faculty involve students in applied research projects that provide additional opportunities for professional development.
 What truly sets the social work major apart, however, is the opportunity for all BSW students to apply their classroom learning during 600 hours of field placement in local agencies during their Junior and Senior years.
 Field education is called "the heart of social work education" and we are deeply committed to providing students with experiences that will foster student learning, professional development, and the integration of theory and practice.

-Please contact me to discuss any aspect of our programs or our profession.
-I have offices at both St. Kate's and St. Thomas.
-I look forward to working with you as you explore a career in social work!
+Social work is a rapidly growing profession and the need is greater than everl!
+Please contact us to discuss any aspect of our program or our profession.
+We look forward to working with you as you explore a career in social work!